OWLS Trust Information

 - Reviewing and approving the petty cash to be held by the school.

-- Ensuring LA financial procedures are complied with.
+- Ensuring Trust financial procedures are complied with.

 - Obtaining quotations with a view to placing contracts./.orders, once the relevant Committee has drawn up a specification.